Team

 Moritz Weiss

-Moritz Weiss is Principal Investigator of the project and a senior lecturer in International Relations at the LMU Munich.
-He is principal co-investigator of ‘The Making of National Security’.
+Moritz Weiss is a senior lecturer in International Relations at the LMU Munich.
+He is principal co-investigator of ‘The Making of National Security’ as well as working group leader of the COST Action ‘Networking European Security Knowledge’.
 His research focuses on the governance of European and international security as well as technological innovation.
 He was a visiting professor of international politics at the Leibniz University Hannover and the LMU Munich as well as a Jean-Monnet-Fellow at the EUI in Florence.
-His research was published in Governance, Review of International Political Economy, International Studies Review, Journal of Common Market Studies, Journal of European Public Policy, Journal of Global Security Studies,and Security Studies.
+His research was published in Governance, Review of International Political Economy, International Studies Review, Journal of Common Market Studies, Journal of European Public Policy, Journal of Global Security Studies, and Security Studies.

 Yagnyashri Kodaru